 I begged her not to leave.

 Though parenting is one of the great joys in life, we can struggle under the weight of responsibility.
-If I could go back and sit on that hospital bed with my twenty-seven-year-old self, I would pass along a few things I’ve learned.
+If I could go back and sit on that hospital bed with my twenty-seven-year-old self.
+I’d bring a big cup of coffee, a pound of chocolate, and an extra dose of encouragement.
+And I would pass along a few things I’ve learned along the way.

 Things I’d Say to My Younger Self About Being a Mom